BayoAdejare/lightning-containers/readme.md

 `pytest`

+## CI/CD

+This project uses GitHub Actions for CI/CD.
+The workflow is defined in the `.github/workflows/main.yml` file.
+This includes:

+- Automated testing on pull requests
+- Data quality checks on scheduled intervals
+- Deployment of updated ml models and Spark jobs to production

 ## License

 This project is licensed under the Apache 2.0 License - see the [Apache 2.0 License](LICENSE) file for details.